What were you thinking?

 Perhaps I'll think later — as you might be thinking right now — "What were you thinking?"
 But I'm curious nonetheless, and as always, up for an experiment.
 Are you?

-I made a number of street portraits.
-To my newsletter readers — and to you — the question: what were the subjects thinking at the moment the photo was taken?
+To you the question: what were the subjects thinking at the moment the photo was taken?

-A selection of the most surprising and creative imagined monologues and dialogues will be presented here.
+A selection of the most surprising, touching, or humorous imagined monologues and dialogues will be featured here.
 And I'll add my own musings, of course.
 Whose thoughts are whose doesn't really matter.
-The image is autonomous — yet shifts in meaning with every new text placed beside it.
+The image is autonomous, yet shifts in meaning with every new text placed beside it.
+And — fun fact — AI can't really do this (yet).

 A new photo is added every month.
 Are you joining in too?